Enhanced Graphics Adapter: Memory mapping

 All planes reside at segment A000 in the CPU's address space.
 They are bank-switched, and only one plane can be read on the CPU bus at once; however, the programmer may set the control registers on the card to select which planes are written to and write to several at once.
 An exception is read mode 1, in which all four planes are read and compared with programmed "Color Compare" data, and a byte indicating the result of comparing all four planes can be read on the I/O bus.

+Software developers complained about EGA's slow performance because of its planar design, especially when using a PC or XT-class computer, or without 256K of video RAM.

+Legacy

+EGA-style color palettes are still used in modern games like The Crimson Diamond, when they are aiming to recreate the style of older games.